Admission & Application

 Within 24 hours of a successful registration for an RSM programme via Studielink, you will receive an automatically generated message from RSM with a link to the Online Application Form (OLAF).
 You will log in with your ERNA credentials, which you have also received by email after your Studielink registration.

-If you have not received the OLAF link or the ERNA credentials, please contact the RSM Admissions Office.
+- If you have not received the OLAF link, please contact the RSM Admissions Office.